Damiyaaina/Design_Thinking_TIS02_2023/README.md

 - 🪞 PNGK SEMESTER 2 : 4.00
 - UTM JOHOR BAHRU (2023 - now)

-🪞Fun Fact about me :
+Fun Fact about me :
 ------------------------
 - I love to design something especially when i do assignment which is slide so i love to create a good template
 - I can read book and finish it in one day